 Diagnosis of plant problems is the first step in an effective and economic management program.
 We serve farmers, greenhouse producers, landscape contractors, turf managers, arborists, nurseries, and others in agriculture and the green industries.
 Each diagnosis includes a written report with pest management strategies that are research based, economically sound, and environmentally appropriate for the situation.

-- A completed Sample Submission Form is required for each specimen.
-Diagnostic sample submission forms for different crops, along with instructions on taking samples, can be accessed by following the links in the sidebar.
+Choose a crop category.
+Instructions on taking and preparing samples, can be accessed below.
 Accurate diagnosis requires both a representative sample and sufficient information about the cultural practices and environmental conditions associated with the problem.
-No sample will be diagnosed without a completed submission form.

 Address packages to:

 UMass Extension Plant Diagnostic Lab

 #3 French Hall, 230 Stockbridge Road, Amherst, MA 01003